The 10 Tips You Need to Keep Your Office Organized!

 Although we live in a digital age where there is less paperwork that requires filing, it still needs to be done in an efficient and organised manner.
 Here are some tips on how to do that:

-- Unless the originals are required, scan papers that can be stored digitally and shred/discard them thereafter
+- Unless the originals are required, scan papers that can be stored digitally (upload them to a cloud-based file storage account or send them to an email folder) and shred/discard them thereafter

 - Categorise papers efficiently in order to organise them